benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q095-1.png)

+The two 'per pair' conditions could be chained instead.
+The meaning would be similar:

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q095-2.png)

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q095-3.png)

-Note that the two 'per pair' conditions could be chained instead - the meaning would be similar.

 _**Q97:** Any phone that called more than 3 phones.
 For each callee, more than 10 calls, or calls with total duration of more than 100 minutes_